 Smartphones have come a long way in the last decade and have evolved to the point where even a two-year-old model is still satisfactory to most people.
 If you have a one year old phone in your hands there is no particular need to replace it with a newer one.

-Unless, of course, you have extra money or are eccentric with anything new.
-But unless you have cash to throw around, or your current phone is broken and beyond repair, then you don't have much reason to buy a new one.
-This applies whether you own an iPhone, or s Android.
+Unless you have a lot of money or you are eccentric with anything new.
+But if you do not have cash to throw away or your current phone is not damaged and is not repaired, then you do not have many reasons to buy a new one.
+This applies to whether you own an iPhone or an Android device.

 Read five reasons why you do not need to upgrade your smartphone every year.